syncfusion-content/blazor-docs/blazor/diagram/annotations/events.md

 documentation: ug
 ---

+> Syncfusion recommends using [Blazor Diagram Component](https://blazor.syncfusion.com/documentation/diagram-component/getting-started) which provides better performance than this diagram control.
+Blazor Diagram Component will be actively developed in the future.

 # Events in Blazor Diagram Component

 ## Text edit

 The TextEdit event will notify the annotation content changes after editing.
 The [IBlazorTextEditEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.IBlazorTextEditEventArgs.html) interface is used to get event arguments.

-> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
-It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 The following code example shows how to register and get the notification from the TextEdit event.